digitalyoshixi/zettelkasten/content/Programming/Functional Programming.md

 aliases:
   - FP
 ---
-These are programming languages that are function-first.
+These are programming languages where functions have no [[Side Effects]].
+Allows for provable results and safe concurrency.
 # Functional Languages
 - [[Haskell]]
 - [[OCaml]]